-After successfully completing your comprehensive exam, the next program benchmark is writing your dissertation proposal and receiving feedback on it through a formal proposal hearing.
+After successfully completing your comprehensive exam, the next program milestone is writing your dissertation proposal and receiving feedback on it through a formal proposal hearing.

 The purpose of the proposal is to describe the research problem as succinctly as possible, its significance and grounding in the relevant literature, and your approach to shedding new light on it.

-The proposal should be no more than 7,500 words, not including references and appendices.
-You'll work closely with your dissertation chair and committee to develop the proposal draft for the hearing.
+The proposal should be between 7,000-10,000 words, not including references and appendices.
+You'll work closely with your dissertation supervisor and committee to develop the proposal draft for the hearing.

 A proposal typically includes the following sections:

 - An introduction that articulates the significance of the research problem.

 - A succinct review of the debates in the literature relevant to your study.